 MAMASPACE YOGA WAS BORN

 In May 2016 I rented a big studio in Portland Oregon’s Pearl District.
 It was across the hall from where I had been practicing bodywork and teaching CST workshops.
 I would easily be able to move furniture around a little bit and make room to teach prenatal yoga classes in the new space.
 It was perfect!
 MamaSpace Yoga and the MamaSpace Yoga Method were officially born.
 As a gift to the community I taught free fertility and prenatal yoga classes there for 2.5 years.
-In late 2018 I decided to move my bodywork practice and CST classes elsewhere and expand the MamaSpace Yoga studio offerings to include a wide variety of fertility, prenatal and postpartum yoga classes and special events for growing families.
+In late 2018 I decided to move my bodywork practice and CST classes elsewhere and expand the MamaSpace Yoga studio offerings to include a wider variety of fertility, prenatal and postpartum yoga classes and special events for growing families.
 I hired the best prenatal and postpartum yoga teachers in Portland to help.
-MamaSpace Yoga was re-born as a “for-real” fertility, prenatal and postpartum yoga studio.
+MamaSpace Yoga was re-born as a “for-real” perinatal yoga studio.
 At our peak we were offering (along with special events) 16 classes every week.

 MAMASPACE YOGA ONLINE

 The pandemic has changed the way we do things at MamaSpace Yoga.
-We stopped teaching in-person fertility, prenatal and postpartum yoga classes in March 2020.
-I’ve learned how to be a videographer, a video editor and a person who teaches fertility and prenatal yoga video classes to a camera.
-I rehired most of my former prenatal and postpartum yoga teachers – plus a few more – and we have been steadily making online on-demand fertility, prenatal and postpartum yoga video classes since April 2020.
-I had always planned to grow MamaSpace Yoga into a fertility, prenatal and postpartum yoga studio that had an online component – just not instantly and exclusively.
+We stopped teaching in-person classes in March 2020.
+I’ve learned how to be a videographer, a video editor and a person who teaches yoga classes to a camera.
+I rehired most of my former employees – plus a few more.
+Together, we have been steadily creating a library of online on-demand fertility, prenatal and postpartum yoga classes.
+I had always planned to grow MamaSpace Yoga into a studio that had an online video component – just not instantly and exclusively.
 As it tuned out, it was almost instant and for now it’s all we do!

 THE FUTURE IS BRIGHT